 A well-written SoW combined with an effective project management tool can set you up for a successful project.
 This document helps your team and the party you hired manage and document expectations.
 It’s a narrative description of the project that can help avoid disputes and misunderstandings.

 At the end of the project, the results will be reflected back on this document to verify that the final performance has met the SoW.
-Depending on your contract and your legal team’s advice, this can have additional impact, like whether your organization will be paid in full, receive bonuses, or suffer penalties.Try project management software for teams
+Depending on your contract and your legal team’s advice, this can have additional impact, like whether your organization will be paid in full, receive bonuses, or suffer penalties.Try Asana for project management

 A good scope of work helps you identify important business considerations and share your project objectives and details with project stakeholders.